JCall-Engineer/blog/src/index.md

 ## The Ethics of Revision

 I mess things up.
 Often.
-That’s part of the process.
-Honest thinking necessitates mistakes.
-Iteration makes them worth it.
+But honest thinking cannot happen without the freedom to make mistakes --- iteration makes them worthwhile.

 I write blog posts the way I write code: expecting them to be updated.
-My beliefs are provisional---they earn their place by withstanding time, pressure, and scrutiny.
+My beliefs are provisional --- they earn their place by withstanding time, pressure, and scrutiny.
 If a belief matters, it **should** adapt to new information.

 This site reflects that.
-It gives me the freedom to revise old posts as my thinking evolves---without erasing what came before or dodging accountability.
-I wouldn’t want to mislead others by failing to correct myself---or by burying those corrections on a separate post, disconnected from the original mistake.
-That would feel intellectually dishonest in the most literal sense: refusing to revise a belief when the evidence changes.
+It gives me the freedom to revise old posts as my thinking evolves --- without erasing what came before.
+I wouldn't want to mislead others by failing to correct myself --- or by burying those corrections in a separate post, disconnected from the original mistake.
+That would be intellectually dishonest: refusing to revise a belief when the evidence changes.

-That’s why I built this system by hand instead of using something like WordPress.
+That's why I built this system with Git at its core instead of using something like WordPress.
 I wanted infrastructure that lets me correct mistakes *and* acknowledge them.
-I don’t want to pretend I never said something---I want to document why I changed my mind.

-Every blog post is hosted on a public GitHub repository, complete with version history and commit messages explaining every edit.
+Every blog post lives in a public GitHub repository, complete with version history and commit messages explaining every edit.

-I want readers to know these posts *will* evolve---and to trust the transparency of those changes.
-If you’re curious, you can see exactly what changed and why.
-I make revisions because I have confidence that they are improvements---and hopefully most people reading will find that to be true.
+These posts *will* evolve.
+I don't revise casually --- changes represent genuine refinement that I believe makes the content objectively better.
+If you're curious what changed and why, the full history is there.

 ## A Note on Transparency